Radio Shack Views including some history and other photos.

 participation in EME.
 I helped Fred and Susan Telewski,

-WA7TZY and WB7BST, with a station for 432 MHz.
-Their
+WA7TZY and WB7BST, with construction of a station for 432 MHz.

-University.
-We devoted an all-night session to the
+at Stanford University.
+We devoted an all-night session

-project, finally making a contact at 5 AM.
-I
+to the project, finally making a contact at 5

-not irritate the neighborhood.
-(The photo below was by
+neighborhood.
+(The photo below was by Fred.)
+The

-Fred.)
-The antenna was a 128 element extended expanded
+antenna was a 128 element extended expanded co-linear (bed

-co-linear (bed spring) on a polar mount, an outgrowth of a QST
+spring) on a polar mount, an outgrowth of a QST paper by Joe,

 WA7TZY,